John J. Huddart

-Early years
+Early life

 Huddart was born in Preston, Lancashire, England on 25 August 1856.
 He received his advanced education at Alston College in England, graduating at 19.
 He apprenticed at J.C.
 Fill & Co. and with Hayward Tyler Engineering Co. before moving to Pernambuco, Brazil in South America to design a sugar refinery.
 He then emigrated to Jacksonville, Florida, and before moving on to Denver within the same year (1882).